saugup-12/devops-kubernetes-ansible-azure/README.md

 ## What it is this?
 The target of this project is to deploy and maintain a [Kubernetes Cluster](http://kubernetes.io/) on [Azure](https://azure.microsoft.com/de-de/), using [CentOS7.2](https://www.centos.org/) as the Operating System and [Ansible](https://www.ansible.com/) & [kubeadm]((http://kubernetes.io/docs/admin/kubeadm/)) for deployment tasks.

-## Why not use any of the existing solutions?
-Also, we prefer a solution where we have full overview and control about what happens.
-We want to see the logs while stuff is installed and initialized.
-This means that solutions which put responsibility for all this onto the VM (like only deploying a script which then downloads, installs and configures everything) were not viable candidates.

-Setting up and running our Kubernetes cluster has proofed too often that things could go wrong and that debugging and intervention isthen required.
-We beleive its a lot simpler when [Ansible](https://www.ansible.com/) is used.

-[kubeadm](http://kubernetes.io/docs/admin/kubeadm/) seems to become the standard in cluster deployment.
-It makes deployment a lot easier, especially when it comes to certificate management.

-Also, we prefer a solution were we have full overview and control about what happens.
-We should be able to see logs while stuff is installed and initialized.
-This means that solutions which put responsibility for all this onto the VM (like only deploying a script which then downloads, installs and configures everything) were not viable candidates for us.

-Setting up and running a Kubernetes cluster has shown too often that things can go wrong and that debugging and intervention is required, something that is a lot simpler when Ansible is used.

 ## Getting started
 Setting up a Kubernetes cluster with a Ansible project consists of multiple steps.
 The following text outlines the steps necesarry